BUILD GUILD

 Guidance on prototyping, testing, and getting things made

-A mentor network and guest speakers from companies such as SpaceX, Neuralink, Microsoft, LinkedIn, Tesla, early-stage deep tech startups, and more
+A mentor network and guest speakers.
+The last cohort's hailed from SpaceX, Neuralink, Hollywood, Microsoft, Tesla, early-stage deep tech startups, and more.

 For student success, cohort size is limited to 8 or fewer students.